Marker Logo

 Manassas Museum Collection

 Topics and series.
 This historical marker is listed in these topic lists: Forts and CastlesRailroads & StreetcarsSettlements & SettlersWar, US Civil.
-In addition, it is included in the Orange and Alexandria Railroad series list.
+In addition, it is included in the Orange and Alexandria Railroad, and the Virginia, City of Manassas series lists.
 A significant historical date for this entry is June 27, 1861.

 Location.
-38° 44.931′ N, 77° 28.299′ W. Marker is in Manassas, Virginia.
-Marker can be reached from Prince William Street just west of Main Street, on the left when traveling west.
+This marker has been replaced by another marker nearby.
+It was located near 38° 44.931′ N, 77° 28.299′ W. Marker was in Manassas, Virginia.
+It could be reached from Prince William Street just west of Main Street, on the left when traveling west.
 Touch for map.
-Marker is at or near this postal address: 9101 Prince William Street, Manassas VA 20110, United States of America.
+Marker was at or near this postal address: 9101 Prince William Street, Manassas VA 20110, United States of America.
 Touch for directions.

 War on the Landscape Marker image.
 Click for full size.